Milles98/SmartHomeMauiApp/README.md

 - `Microsoft.Extensions.Logging.Debug` (v8.0.0)
 - `sqlite-net-pcl` (v1.9.172)

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.
+Contributions are not welcome (yet)!
+This is a school assignment.

 ## Contact

-For any questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, please contact [mille.elfver98@gmail.com](mailto:mille.elfver98@gmail.com).